BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 ### Registration

 You need only one more function to make the magic happen.
-Its `push.register(regData);`.
+It's `push.register(regData);` and it should be called after calling `push.initialize(notificationListener);` function.
 It's first argument is a JSON object containing the mandatory:

 * `applicationId` - Application UID from Infobip's Push Portal.
 * `applicationSecret` - Application Secret from Infobip's Push Portal.